films & tv by tony cavanaugh

 Tony was asked to adapt a New Zealand novel, Once Were Warriors; instead he suggested first-time author, Alan Duff, was a more appropriate choice if guided through the process of adaptation to screenplay.
 Tony worked in Auckland as he taught Alan the essentials of scriptwriting then as he edited the script to its final draft.
 The film was an international success.

 In 1991, Tony formed Liberty Films.
 Its first production was Fire, a thirteen-hour drama mini-series.
 Tony was a creator of the drama; he also wrote and edited the scripts and produced the series.
-Fire was nominated for Most Outstanding Mini-Series and Most Popular Drama at the 1994 Logie Awards
+Fire was nominated for Most Outstanding Mini-Series and Most Popular Drama at the 1994 Logie Awards.
+In 1993, Liberty Films joined forces with Beyond and created a joint venture company, Liberty & Beyond.

 Tony’s next production was The Day of the Roses which told the story of a train derailment at Granville, in Sydney, in the late 1970’s, which killed over 80 people.
 The mini-series was acclaimed in the press and remains in the 'top ten' lists of best dramas made in Australia.
 It won a Logie for Best Drama Production as well as having been nominated for Best Actress and Best Actor.
 It won Guild Awards for Best Composer, Best Make-up and an AWGIE award for Best Screenplay.